aknuds1/electrosmash-pedalshield/README.md

-# electrosmash-pedalshield
+# ElectroSmash pedalSHIELD
-The ElectroSmash pedalSHIELD
+Description of ElectroSmash pedalSHIELD DIY guitar pedal, along with instructions for building it yourself.